What Is Leadership?

 A compelling vision provides the foundation for leadership.
 But it's leaders' ability to motivate and inspire people that helps them deliver that vision.

-For example, when you start a new project, you will probably have lots of enthusiasm for it, so it's often easy to win support for the project at the beginning.
-However, it can be difficult to find ways to keep your vision inspiring after the initial enthusiasm fades, especially if the team or organization needs to make significant changes in the way that they do things.
-Leaders recognize this, and they work hard throughout the project to connect their vision with people's individual needs, goals, and aspirations.
+For example, when you start a new project, you will probably have lots of enthusiasm for it, so it's often easy to win support for it at the beginning.
+However, it can be difficult to find ways to keep your vision inspiring after the initial enthusiasm fades, especially if the team or organization needs to make significant changes in the way that it does things.
+Leaders recognize this, and they work hard throughout the project to connect their vision with people's individual needs, goals and aspirations.